How to design slides for webinars and video presentations:

 Slide design for webinars and video presentations is important to get right.
-Follow these “how to” tips and have a really productive meeting!
+Follow these “how to” tips to improve your meeting productivity!

-- Hold visual interest (and avoid distractions / multi-tasking by the viewers) by using interesting infographics and other imagery.
-Obviously, keep text content light, and aim to show more visual elements than words.
+- Hold visual interest (avoid distractions / multi-tasking by the viewers) by using infographics and other imagery.
+Keep text content as light as you can, and aim to show more visual elements than words.

 - Don’t over-do animation.
 There can be a screen lag and you don’t want viewers to miss key content due to animation.
 Likewise, best not to animate content to disappear, in case people are tuning in and out.

-- Do however, use animation to show content slowly piece by piece – this avoids cognitive overload, ensures they stay in sync with what you are talking about, and helps hold their interest if it’s obvious that there is more to come on each slide.
+- Do however, use animation to show content slowly piece by piece – this avoids cognitive overload, ensures they stay in sync with what you are talking about, and helps hold their interest when it’s obvious that there is more to come on each slide.

 - You may still be asked for a copy of the slides, so if you do send always make sure a key message is clearly identifiable on each slide.
 We recommend using the slide heading for this.

-- If viewers will be on a laptop or monitor, you can use a smaller font size than for an onscreen presentation.
-Knowing if anyone is on a mobile device would change this of course, and you’d still need a minimum of 18pt like you would for a slideshow.
+- If viewers are using laptops or monitors, you can use a smaller font size than for an onscreen presentation.
+Knowing if anyone is on a mobile device would change this of course, and you’d still need a minimum of roughly 20pt like you would for a slideshow.

-- You can also get away with more a more muted colour palette – which you should avoid when projecting where contrast is more important.
+- You can also get away with a more muted colour palette in webinars compared with when projecting your slides (where contrast is more important).

-- Interactive tools are the key to audience interaction.
+- Interactive tools are powerful keys for audience interaction.
 You could consider taking a poll or asking a question and requesting for answers via the chat function.

 Before: Be nice and break the ice